glacials/twos.dev/src/cold/apple.md

 We don’t have HomePods and Summer forbids me to get any (reasonably) after filling our home with Google Home Minis, so we’ve had to migrate away from “hey Google, play `$SHOW`”.

+When it comes to casting from your phone Apple TV and Chromecast are both good, but Chromecast shines brighter.
+Casting is a first-class citizen on Chromecast because it's all you have.
+I've seen more apps expose a Chromecast icon than an AirPlay icon, and casting to an Apple TV that's asleep sometimes just turns it on without playing anything.
+We now just use the remote as our default control mechanism.

 #### The Remote {#remote}